 Scripture records that God said, “Let Us make man in Our image” and “Then the Lord God formed man of dust from the ground, breathed into his nostrils the breath of life; and man became a living being.
 (Gen. 1:26; 2:7).
 The Bible states that God created a man, not a child, a teenager, or even a young adult; He created a man in His image and likeness.
 For the sake of argument, let us say that Adam’s physical appearance was that of a 30-year-old man.

-If scientists were able to date Adam when he became a living bring, they would conclude that he was at or around age 30.
-In other words, Adam would have all the physical characteristics of a man who has lived for 30-years, even though in actuality, he was less than 1-day old.
-Therefore, this same line of reasoning can apply to the earth’s age, whereby even though the earth was less than 1-day old at the time of its creation, God gave it all the physical attributes of a planet that has lived for billions of years.
+If scientists were able to date Adam when he became a living being, they would conclude that he was at or around age 30.
+In other words, Adam would have all the physical characteristics of a man who has lived for 30-years, even though in actuality, he was less than one-day-old.
+Therefore, this same line of reasoning can apply to the earth’s age, whereby even though the earth was less than one-day-old at the time of its creation, God gave it all the physical attributes of a planet that has lived for billions of years.

 Still, no matter how plausible that line of reasoning may seem, science will come to a dead stop because it requires people to subscribe to the understanding that God created the heavens and the earth.
 It requires one to have faith in God and His word.
 Why?
 Because God desires that people come to know Him by their faith, not by their fear, not by subversion, but by a genuine desire to know and love Him.
 Faith is the key to our salvation and spiritual growth, and since science cannot apply faith to its methods, many scientists are dismissive of faith and the answers given in Scripture.